i-mkrishna/imgfy-client/README.md

+#maybe the web functionality won't work because backend is hosted on free server(render).
+#sometime it not work properly
+#sorry for that

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.